-- (B) Owner of Record Information Individual.
-If the Claimant is an individual and is the Owner of Record (the original payee entitled to the funds appearing on the records of the court), then the Claimant must provide: - (i) their proof of identity; - (ii) their notarized signature on Form 1340; - (iii) the reasons why the original check was not received or negotiated; and - (iv) proof of name change if the Owner of Record's name has changed since the funds were deposited with the court. - (C) Owner of Record Information Business or Government Entity.
-If the Claimant is a business or government entity and is the Owner of Record, then the Claimant must provide: - (i) proof of identity of the authorized representative who signs Form 1340; - (ii) a notarized statement of the signing representative's authority; - (iii) the reasons why the original check was not received or negotiated; and - (iv) proof of name change if the Owner of Record's name has changed since the funds were deposited with the court. - (D) Successor Claimant Information Individual.
-If the Claimant is an individual and is a successor to the Owner of Record (entitled to the funds as a result of assignment, purchase, merger, acquisition, succession, or other means), then the Claimant must provide: - (i) their proof of identity; - (ii) their notarized signature on Form 1340; - (iii) documentation sufficient to establish the chain of ownership of the claim or the transfer of the claim from the Owner of Record to the Claimant; - (iv) the full name and address of the Owner of Record; and - (v) a brief statement of the facts by which the Claimant acquired the rights as successor in interest to the Owner of Record.
+- (B) Individual Claimant Documentation and Information.
+If the Claimant is a living individual, then the Applicant must provide: - (i) proof of the Claimant's identity; - (ii) the Claimant's notarized signature (incorporated into Form 1340); - (iii) if the Claimant is the original payee entitled to the funds appearing in the records of the court, a brief statement explaining why the original check was not received or negotiated and proof of any name change since the funds were deposited with the court; and - (iv) if the Claimant is a successor to the original payee, a brief statement explaining how the Claimant acquired the rights as holder of the claim and documentation sufficient to establish the chain of ownership of the claim. - (C) Business or Government Entity Claimant Documentation and Information.
+If the Claimant is a business or government entity, then the Applicant must provide: - proof of identity of the authorized representative who signs Form 1340 for and on behalf of the business or government entity; - (ii) a notarized statement of the signing representative's authority; - (iii) if the Claimant is the original payee entitled to the funds appearing in the records of the court, a brief statement explaining why the original check was not received or negotiated and proof of any name change since the funds were deposited with the court; and - (iv) if the Claimant is a successor to the original payee, (1) a notarized power of attorney signed by an authorized representative of the successor entity, if applicable; (2) a brief statement explaining how the Claimant acquired the rights as holder of the claim; and (3) documentation sufficient to establish the chain of ownership of the claim, including, if applicable, proof of sale of the entity, identification of prior and new owners of the entity, and a copy of the terms of any purchase agreement or stipulation by the prior and new owners as to the Claimant's right of ownership to the unclaimed funds.

-- (E) Successor Claimant Information Business or Government Entity.
-If the Claimant is a business or government entity and is a successor to the Owner of Record, then the Claimant must provide: - (i) proof of identity of the authorized representative who signs Form 1340; - (ii) a notarized statement of the signing representative's authority; - (iii) if applicable, a notarized power of attorney signed by an authorized representative of the Claimant; - (iv) documentation sufficient to establish the chain of ownership or the transfer of the claim from the Owner of Record to the Claimant; - (v) the full name and address of the Owner of Record; - (vi) a brief statement of the facts by which the Claimant acquired the rights as successor in interest to the Owner of Record; and - (vii) if applicable, proof of sale of the company, prior and new owners, and a copy of the terms of any purchase agreement or stipulation by prior and new owners of the Claimant's right of ownership to the unclaimed funds. - (F) Successor Claimant Information Deceased Claimant's Estate.
-If the estate of a deceased Claimant seeks disbursement of the unclaimed funds, then the estate must provide: - (i) proof of identity of the estate representative who signs Form 1340; - (ii) certified copies of probate documents, including a copy of the death certificate and documents authorizing the representative to act on behalf of the Claimant or the Claimant's estate in accordance with applicable state law; and - (iii) documentation sufficient to establish the Claimant's identity and entitlement to the funds. - (G) Claimant Representative Information.
-If the Applicant is the Claimant's attorney or other representative, then the Applicant must provide: - proof of identity of the Applicant who signs and submits Form 1340; - (ii) a brief statement of the Applicant's authority to claim the funds on behalf of the Claimant; - (iii) a notarized power of attorney signed by the Claimant (or the Claimant's authorized representative) on whose behalf the Applicant is acting;
+- (D) Estate Documentation and Information.
+If the Applicant is a representative for the estate of a deceased Claimant, then the Applicant must provide: - (i) proof of identity of the estate representative who signs Form 1340; - (ii) certified copies of probate documents or other documents authorizing the representative to act on behalf of the decedent or the decedent's estate in accordance with applicable state law; and - (iii) documentation sufficient to establish the deceased Claimant's identity and entitlement to the funds. - (E) Claimant Representative Documentation and Information.
+If the Applicant is the Claimant's attorney or other representative not otherwise covered by subsection (c)(2)(D), then the Applicant must provide: - (i) proof of identity of the Applicant who signs and submits Form 1340; - (ii) a brief statement of the Applicant's authority to claim the funds on behalf of the Claimant; - (iii) a notarized power of attorney signed by the Claimant (or the Claimant's authorized representative) on whose behalf the Applicant is acting; and - (iv) documentation and information sufficient to establish the Claimant's identity and entitlement to the funds, as required by subsections (B) and (C).